Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 Source: Bank for International Settlements 2019 and 2022 Triennial Surveys

-Turning our gaze to specific currency pairs, we see that crosses like EUR/CZK, JPY/CHF, JPY/ZAR, JPY/NZD, and EUR/HUF were the five least traded based on average daily turnover.
+Turning our gaze to specific currency pairs, we see that crosses like EUR/CZK, JPY/CHF, JPY/ZAR, JPY/NZD, and EUR/HUF were the five least traded pairs based on average daily turnover.
 All of them combined accounted for a meager 1.3% of the total trading volume in 2022.
 The euro against the koruna had it worse as it not only stagnated during this three-year period but also attracted the lowest turnover ($2 billion) of the five.
 The euro against the forint suffered the most dramatic decline as its average daily turnover plummeted by 27.3% over this triennial period.

 Currencies with Largest Foreign Exchange Reserves